justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 Run the program above as explained [here](tutorial/getting_started.md).

 We create a chart using the JustPy HighCharts class.
-Like other JustPy components it recognizes keyword arguments like `classes`, `style` and `a`.
+Like other JustPy components, it recognizes keyword arguments like `classes`, `style` and `a`.

 In this example the variable `my_chart_def` defines the chart's options (settings).
 It is a string which can be converted directly to a valid JavaScript object.
 This JavaScript object is not however a valid Python dictionary because the keys of the object (for example `chart` and `title`) do not have single quotes or double quotes around them and therefore are not valid Python keys.